The Airmen's Stories - S/Ldr. R E Barnett

 Richard Edgar Barnett was born on 8th October 1911 in

-He then went to RAF College Cranwell as a Flight Cadet in January 1930.
-He graduated in December 1931 and then joined 54 Squadron at Hornchurch on the 19th.
+He attended Cheltenham College and then went to RAF College Cranwell as a Flight Cadet in January 1930.
+He graduated in December 1931 (below) and then joined 54 Squadron at Hornchurch on the 19th.

 Barnett joined 6 Squadron in Egypt on 1st November 1932.
 He went to the RAF Depot at Aboukir in July 1935.
 In the Coronation Honours List, Barnett was made MBE (gazetted 11th May 1937), for operations in Palestine from April to October 1936.
 After returning to the UK, he went to the A&AEE at Martlesham Heath on 16th August 1938.

 In 1939 Barnett married Josephine Elizabeth Aveline (1914-1990).

 When the CO of the re-formed 234 Squadron was badly injured in a car accident on 2nd November 1939, Barnett took command on the 6th.
 At that time the squadron was operating a variety of aircraft but would have solely Spitfires in the Battle of Britain.

 He did not fly very often and after an interview with the AOC of 10 Group on 12th August 1940 he relinquished his command next day.

 Barnett joined 111 Squadron at Dyce as a supernumerary Squadron Leader.
 He resigned his commission on 11th August 1941 and left the RAF.
 His resignation was recorded in the London Gazette dated 29th August 1941.